 - 1. Hyperoxygenate while preparing intubation equipment.
 Remember suction. - 2.
 For patients with suspected spinal injuries, maintain neutral position of the cervical spine during intubation.
 In all other patients use the position that best accommodates visualization of the vocal cords. - 3.
 Insert the laryngoscope blade into the oropharynx to visualize the vocal cords.
-Avoid pressure on the patient's lips and - Apply downward pressure on the larynx or use the BURP (Backward, Upward, Right, Pressure) to assist in visualization of the cords. - While visualizing the cords, insert the proper size ET tube with stylette through the vocal cords, advance one-half to one inch farther. - While holding the ET tube in place, inflate the cuff with the appropriate amount of air (check cuff to determine if high or low volume). - All ET tube placement shall be confirmed using the following steps:
+Avoid pressure on the patient's lips and teeth. - 4.
+Apply downward pressure on the larynx or use the BURP (Backward, Upward, Right, Pressure) to assist in visualization of the cords. - 5.
+While visualizing the cords, insert the proper size ET tube with stylette through the vocal cords, advance one-half to one inch farther. - 6.
+While holding the ET tube in place, inflate the cuff with just enough air to inflate the cuff of the ET Tube.. - 7.
+All ET tube placement shall be confirmed using the following steps: